-Librarians handle lots of queries (and complaints) from users about getting access to library collections.
-They see users increasingly turn to illicit methods to gain access to content.
+Librarians handle lots of queries (and complaints) from users about getting access to library collections, especially when working off campus.
+They see users increasingly turn to less trustworthy versions or illicit methods to gain access to the content they need.
 Coupled with this, librarians face the challenge of having to constantly know how different publishers’ authentication works, and in turn are burdened with the responsibility of educating their users on these various systems and processes.
 In some cases, they are also tasked with manually entering entitlement data into discovery systems, absorbing time, library budgets and potentially putting their institutions at risk.

-GetFTR helps solve these challenges by eliminating the need to enter entitlement data manually, removing the need to have to continually educate user communities on login access to legal journal articles and to understand the numerous ways publishers’ authentication processes work.
+GetFTR helps solve these challenges by eliminating the need to enter entitlement data manually, removing the need to continually educate user communities on how to gain access to library content and to understand the numerous ways publishers’ authentication processes work.

 What are the benefits of GetFTR for researchers?

-When viewing search results on a discovery tool or scholarly collaboration platform, researchers can easily tell which content their institution has made available to them via the GetFTR indicator.
-They can then follow the enhanced links provided by GetFTR to rapidly access research on publisher websites.
+When viewing content pages or search results on a discovery tool or scholarly collaboration platform, researchers can easily tell which full text their institution has made available to them via the GetFTR indicator.
+They can then follow the smart links provided by GetFTR to rapidly access that content on publisher websites.

-For users who do not have access based upon their institutional affiliation, participating publishers can provide access to an alternative version of the research, which will go beyond the abstract, enabling the user to better understand the nature of the article (e.g. a preprint).
+For users who do not have access based upon their institutional affiliation, participating publishers can choose to provide access to an alternative version of the content, which will go beyond the abstract, enabling the user to better understand the nature of the material (e.g. a preprint).